LEARNAcademy/syllabus/postgresql/queries.md

 ```

 ### LIMIT
-A `SELECT` will always return all the items that meet a particular condition.
-To reduce the number of items that are returned you can pass the `LIMIT` clause after the `WHERE` clause.
+A `SELECT` clause always return all the items that meet a particular condition.
+To reduce the number of items returned, we can pass the `LIMIT` clause after the `WHERE` clause.

-The following examples limits the number of rows in the result set to ten:
+The following example reduces the number of items returned to ten rows:
 ```sql
 SELECT name, population, governmentform
 FROM country